Criminal And Traffic Law In Greenville And Statewide

-Answer: Bond hearing are not meant to determine whether an individual is guilty or not guilty.
+Answer: Bond hearings are not meant to determine whether an individual is guilty or not guilty.
 Rather, they are used to ensure that individuals charged with crimes (defendants) will appear in court as they have been instructed.
-During a bond hearing, a judge considers two factors --(1) whether an individual is a flight risk and (2) whether and individual is a danger to the community.
+During a bond hearing, a judge considers two factors — (1) whether an individual is a flight risk and (2) whether an individual is a danger to the community.

 Question: What is a preliminary hearing?

 Answer: Individuals charged with felonies (and some select misdemeanors) have a right to request a preliminary hearing in South Carolina.
 The purpose of these hearings is to establish probable cause for the charges against the defendant to see if the case will continue to be pursued by the investigating agency.
 It is VERY rare for a case to be dismissed as a result of a preliminary hearing because it is not very difficult to establish probable cause (a very low standard of proof that is typically satisfied by a suspicion of guilt).
 Preliminary hearings occur soon after an arrest, as they are requested by the defendant within a few days and scheduled soon thereafter.
 Even if a case was dismissed at a preliminary hearing, the charges may be renewed after a grand jury returns an indictment authorizing the continued pursuit of the investigation.
 This type of hearing is not always necessary, so it is best to discuss with an attorney the advantages and disadvantages of moving forward with a preliminary hearing request.

 Question: What is happening with my case when I am not going to court?